bioasp/caspo/docs/usage.rst

     Running caspo design...
     1 optimal experimental designs found in 219.5648s

-The output of **caspo design** will be two csv files, namely, *designs.csv* and *stats-designs.csv*.
-The file *designs.csv* describes all optimal experimental designs.
-The file *stats-designs.csv* describes for each experimental designs the number of pairwise differences per experimental condition and readout.
-Also, the number of pairs of input-output behaviors discriminated by experimental condition is given.
-In addition, the following visualizations are provided for each experimental design:
+The output of **caspo design** will be one csv file, namely, *designs.csv*, describing all optimal experimental designs.
+In addition, the following visualizations are provided for each experimental design in such a file.
+At the left we show all experimental conditions for each experimental design.
+At the top right we show the number of pairs of I/O behaviors discriminated by each experimental condition.
+At the bottom right we show the number of pairwise differences over specific readouts by each experimental condition.

 .. image:: /images/design.png
    :width: 600 px

+.. _predict:

 Predict
 ^^^^^^^